 The D105 PreCut Brick Oven is our best selling Pizza Oven Kit.
 With an internal diameter of 105cm, the D105 PreCut Kit is big enough to satisfy even the largest family.
-It easily cooks three pizzas at once, five if you're highly skilled using a pizza peel.
+It easily cooks five pizzas at once, eight if you're highly skilled using a pizza peel.
 Of course, it's not just about pizza - fresh sourdough bread, succulent slow roasts, grilled steaks, all taste better cooked with wood.

 All of the bricks come cut and ground to size, we provide you with templates, CNC machined formwork, a trammel, fibreglass dome form and much more.
 Your job is to assemble the kit like a big Lego set (see the Brick Oven Kits page for more details).